 In your final year of college and wavering between gaining an apprenticeship and going to university?
-The number of apprenticeships are rising, with 750,000 people in an apprenticeship in 2018/19, and taking on an apprenticeship can be a fulfilling alternative to going to university.
+The number of apprenticeships starts in England in 2021/2022 rose by 26% to 204,000 compared to 161,000 for the same period reported in the previous year.
+However, compared to the same period in 2019/2020, starts are down by 6.3%.
+Taking on an apprenticeship can be a fulfilling alternative to going to university.
 But what’s the best course of action for you?
 Which would you prefer and feel comfortable spending the next three to six years of your life accomplishing?

 A note to start with - in the blog we will be focusing on level 6 and 7 apprenticeships - that is, apprenticeships equivalent to a Bachelor’s and Master’s degree and more in line with what you will probably go to university to achieve.